-7. Central heating
+7. Central heating a.
 Is there a central heating system in your property?
-(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Gas-fired If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central 2018 heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-2020 (Please provide the month and year).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas central heating If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed? approx 2016 c.
+Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+When was your maintenance agreement last renewed?
+(Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-9. Issues that may have affected your property Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your No property?
-10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes a) If you have answered Yes, who is the supplier: Gas (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes (iv) Mains Drainage: No If you have answered Yes, who is the supplier: Local Authority (v) Telephone: Yes (vi) Cable TV or Satellite: Yes If you have answered Yes, who is the supplier: BT (vii) Broadband: Yes Is there a septic tank system at your property? b) No
+Yes / No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
+Are you aware of the existence of asbestos in your property?
+Yes / No If you have answered yes, please give details: